 All vehicles used on campus must be registered for the academic period in which they are used.
 Fines and fees are assessed by the Cashier's Office located in Harris Hall.
-Vehicles being used for only a short period of time on campus may receive a temporary parking sticker at the Office of Public Safety.
+Vehicles being used for only a short period of time on campus may receive a temporary parking sticker at the University Police Office.
 All faculty, staff, and students are required to register their vehicles.
-Visitors to the campus should identify themselves to the Department of Public Safety upon their campus arrival to receive a temporary visitor's pass.
+Visitors to the campus should identify themselves to the University Police upon their campus arrival to receive a temporary visitor's pass.